tgriesser/cypress-graphql-mock-example/README.md

 ## Running the app

+### 0. This repository is only the React frontend.
+Run the [GitHunt API](https://github.com/apollostack/GitHunt-API) first.
+(This is temporary, until we have a permanently hosted demo server.)

 ### 1. Install Node/npm

 Make sure you have Node.js installed (the app has been tested with Node `4.4.5` and `5.3.0`)